FOREX-Euro dips on French lockdown fears, U.S. vote drives volatility gauges up

 President Emmanuel Macron will give a televised address on Wednesday, amid media reports that the French government may impose a lockdown from midnight on Thursday.

+The European Commission proposed on Wednesday a series of new measures to fight the COVID-19 pandemic in the European Union, saying the new spike in infections on the continent was "alarming".

-With news that Pfizer has not yet been able to determine how well its late-phase COVID-19 vaccine protects against the disease adding to the cautious mood, riskier assets fell across markets.
+With news that Pfizer Inc PFE.N has not yet been able to determine how well its late-phase COVID-19 vaccine protects against the disease adding to the cautious mood, riskier assets fell across markets.

+Novavax Inc NVAX.O, another company working on a new coronavirus vaccine, said it will launch the Phase 3 trial in the United States by the end of next month.

 One-week implied volatility gauges in euro and yen rose to their highest in nearly seven months.
 EUR1WO=R, JPY1WO=R